-There are two common and costly mistakes leaders make that can result in a loss of credibility and trust...
+A common and costly leader mistake that can result in a loss of credibility and trust...

 Have you ever respected any leaders whose words did not match their actions?
 Have you ever had respect for a leader who preached personal values, yet behaved differently?